The surface category and tropical curves: Introduction

 This paper is split into two parts.
 In sections \ref{sec:labelled-cospans}, \ref{sec:decomposition}, and \ref{sec:surgery} we study the general theory of labelled cospan categories, and in sections \ref{sec:mcF-and-mcJ} and \ref{sec:J=gD} we focus on the case of $\Cobn$ and its relation to $\gD_g$.

-We begin in section \ref{sec:labelled-cospans} by defining labelled cospan categories, giving several general constructions, and stating the decomposition theorem and the surgery theorem (which together form Theorem \ref{theorem:decomposition-and-surgery}).
-Section \ref{sec:decomposition} proves the decomposition theorem.
+We begin in section \ref{sec:labelled-cospans} by defining labelled cospan categories and giving general constructions such as the refinement $\ICsp(\mcC)$.
+Section \ref{sec:decomposition} proves the decomposition theorem, which forms the first part of theorem \ref{theorem:decomposition-and-surgery}.
 First we establish a general fiber sequence criterion and a base-change theorem that will be useful throughout, these are then applied to various spaces of cuts similar to \cite[Section 7]{Stb21}.
 In the end of the section we also show that several factorisation categories are contractible.
-Section \ref{sec:surgery} proves the surgery theorem by applying ideas of \cite{Gal11} and \cite{GRW14} to labelled cospan categories.
-We also compute the positive boundary category of any weighted cospan category by generalising \cite{Til96}.
+Section \ref{sec:surgery} proves the surgery theorem, completing Theorem \ref{theorem:decomposition-and-surgery}, by applying ideas of \cite{Gal11} and \cite{GRW14} to labelled cospan categories.
+We also compute the positive boundary category of any weighted cospan category by generalizing \cite{Til96}.
 At this point Theorems \ref{theorem:ICob2}, \ref{theorem:BICsp}, and \ref{theorem:BCobd} follow.

-Section \ref{sec:mcF-and-mcJ} relates the factorisation category $\mcF_g(\Cobn)$ to the category of graphs $J_g$ by constructing a category of filtered graphs $\int_J\Sub'$ that admits functors to both.
-We then show that both functors induce equivalences by showing that the space of filtrations $B\Sub'(X,w)$ on any given graph $(X,w)$ is contractible.
-Together with the surgery and decomposition theorem this implies Theorem \ref{theorem:BICobn}.
-Section \ref{sec:J=gD} recalls the moduli space $\gD_g$ and constructs a rational homology equivalence $BJ_g \to \gD_g$.
+Section \ref{sec:mcF-and-mcJ} relates the factorisation category $\mcF_g(\Cobn)$ to the category of graphs $\J_g$ by constructing a category of filtered graphs $\int_\J\Sub'$ that admits functors to both categoires and show that these functors induce equivalences on classifying spaces.
+Together with the surgery and decomposition theorem this implies Theorem \ref{theorem:BICobn} and \ref{theorem:rational-homotopy}.
+Section \ref{sec:J=gD} recalls the moduli space $\gD_g$ and constructs a rational homology equivalence $B\J_g \to \gD_g$.
 Moreover, we prove Theorem \ref{theorem:the-map} by constructing the rational splitting map $\mu:B\Cobn \to \SP^\infty(\gS^2\gD_2 \vee \dots)$.